This post discusses substandard automobile insurers and Blumenshine Law Group’s efforts to secure compensation for our clients from these companies.

 Uninsured Motorist Claim Filed

-To secure our client compensation, we filed an uninsured motorist claim against the automobile insurance policy carried by our client’s mother.
+To secure our client’s compensation, we filed an uninsured motorist claim against the automobile insurance policy carried by our client’s mother.
 The claim, however, was denied by Delphi Insurance Casualty Company (“Delphi”).
-This company and other substandard automobile insurance companies typically insure high-risk drivers and provide minimal ($25,000) policy limits.
+This company, along with other substandard automobile insurance companies, typically insures high-risk drivers and provides minimal policy limits ($25,000).

 After over a year of in-court litigation, BLG secured a victory at trial in the Circuit Court of Cook County.
-BLG attorney Alex Adeszko handled the case at trial.
+BLG attorneys handled the case at trial.

 Delphi Insurance Position

 Delphi took the position that our client did not qualify as an “insured” under her mother’s automobile policy.
-Specifically, Delphi argued that our client had to be a “resident” of her mother’s household in order to be insured under the policy.
+Specifically, Delphi argued that our client had to be a “resident” of her mother’s household to be eligible for insurance under the policy.
 Our client, who had a serious head injury, provided her boyfriend’s address to the police investigating the incident, the paramedics on the scene, and the hospital to which she was taken.
 She told us, however, that she also lived with her mother.
-We worked to develop the facts that supported our position that our client had two residences – with one being her mother’s home.
+We worked to develop the facts that supported our position that our client had two residences, with one being her mother’s home.

 The Facts Prevail